SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 </details>

 ## 2. General notes

+This document contains search strings for finding publications related to the actions in the SDG 14 targets and indicators ("action approach"; focus on precision, smaller result set).
+We also have a version which finds publications related to the topics in the SDG 14 targets and indicators ("topic approach"; focus on recall, larger result set), provided in the same repository as this file.
+For more explanation, see the Readme in this repository.

 This SDG is interpreted to be about the marine environment; however, certain topics are difficult to limit to only this environment without missing large numbers of works.
 In particular, fisheries research may not always use clear marine words, or may concern both marine and freshwater environments.
 Thus, the fishery-related targets (14.4, 14.6 and 14.b) are currently not limited using the *marine terms* below.
 All other areas are.